 MD/PhD students who are matriculated into the program will receive malpractice insurance during their medical school training.
-Students may participate in clinical activities during the research years by enrolling in CLNS950.
+If a student decides to participate in clinical activities during the research years, he or she will have to make arrangements to extend malpractice insurance coverage.
 Needle stick insurance will be provided throughout both the clinical and research years.